 Even ordinary passenger cars have blind spots, the area to the sides where you can’t see peripherally or in your mirrors.
 You must make it a habit to be conscious of the mirrors on large vehicles.
 You should position yourself so that truck drivers are aware of your presence before executing a move.

 Due to the size and weight of commercial trucks, crashes at high rates of speed on the highway often result in serious bodily injury or even death.
 There are, on average, three thousand fatalities on the U.S. roadways involving large trucks according to the Insurance Institute for Highway Safety.
 Also, the National Center for Statistics and Analysis reported that in 2014 large trucks accounted for more than 5% of all fatal motor vehicle accidents on Massachusetts’ roadways.
 These reports just go to show the seriousness of trucking accidents.

 Also, it is not uncommon for accident victims to suffer broken bones, serious spinal injuries and permanent injuries, including scarring, from trucking accidents.
 Our office has successfully represented numerous people, who have been seriously injured in a trucking accident.
 We have seen the serious injuries that can result from these types of accidents and the impact they can have on someone’s life.
 Common sense and courtesy can reduce your chances of injury.
 Be patient.
 You never know when the lives that will be saved are the result of you good driving habits.

-Speak With Trucking Accident Attorney Today
+Speak With a Framingham Trucking Accident Attorney Today

 If you’ve been seriously hurt in an accident with a large commercial truck, you may be entitled to compensation for your injuries.
 A successful injury claim or lawsuit starts with prompt legal action.